-This chapter includes three sections to help guide the implementation process:
+This chapter includes the following sections to help guide the implementation process:

 - Implementation Packages

 - Maintenance

 - Funding

+- Phased Action Items

+- Evaluating Performance

 Implementation Packages

 The network maps in Chapter 6 show the recommended bikeway types on many of the roads in Key West.
 The networks on these maps are comprised of numerous individual projects.
 The term "project" may refer to an entire corridor, a block or short segment, or a single intersection.
 Multiple factors influence how and when projects are constructed, including available funding and other planned changes to the physical enviroment.